 - Mock hotel

 The Children’s Guild encourages parent involvement in the school-to-work program.
-Parents receive regular contact from the teaching team, attend team meetings and family counseling, and receive a subscription to the program’s newsletter, The Mentor.
+Parents receive regular contact from the teaching team and attend team meetings.

 The Children’s Guild provides numerous related services to school-to-work students, including: